 The supplemental tax bill covers the period of time from the change of ownership date or completion of new construction to the end of the fiscal year (June 30).
 If the change of ownership or new construction occurs between January 1 and May 31, a second supplemental assessment will be required for the next fiscal year (July 1 - June 30).
 If two assessments are required, two separate bills will be issued.

-The supplemental tax bill is normally issued within six months after the close of escrow, or completion of new construction.
+In some cases it can take up to a year for the supplemental tax bill to be issued after the close of escrow, or completion of new construction.
 If the new value of the property is less than the previous assessed value, there will be a refund issued to the owner.
 If another sale or transfer of the property occurs before the mailing of the supplemental tax bill, the supplemental taxes will be prorated between the owners.

 If you disagree with the value, you must file an assessment appeals application with the Clerk of the Board within 60 days of the mailing date of the supplemental value notice.